What is Intergenerational Mediation?

-Perhaps, Elder Mediation is better described as multiparty, inter-generational mediation.
-Elder mediation provides a forum for family decision-making.
+Perhaps, Intergenerational Mediation is better described as multiparty, inter-generational mediation.
+Intergenerational mediation provides a forum for family decision-making.
 It is private, confidential and completely voluntary.
 Mediators facilitate a settlement focused conversation in which family members are encouraged to express their interests and concerns.
 Meetings are informal and are held in locations that meet the family’s needs, including private homes, mediators’ offices and senior living facilities.
-Elder mediation typically involves larger numbers of parties including older people, family members, friends and others who are willing to give support.
+Intergenerational mediation typically involves larger numbers of parties including older people, family members, friends and others who are willing to give support.

 What typical issues are dealt with?